-Eliza Dushku Reveals Battle With Drugs And Alcohol After Eight Years Of Sobriety
+Eliza Dushku Reveals Battle With Drugs And Alcohol After 8 Years Of Sobriety

 — Huffington Post (@HuffingtonPost) March 10, 2017

 More than 400 people have died in 2015 as a result of opioid overdose in New Hampshire.
-This is an increase of 2.5 times over 2011.
-The epidemic is partially due to over-prescription of opioids.
+This is an increase of two-and-a-half times over in 2011.
+The epidemic is partially due to over prescription of opioids.
 It has been reported that 80 percent of recent heroin users started with opioid analgesics, according to data contained in a 2016 New Hampshire government report.

 There is a current influx of nostalgic television revivals, such as Fuller House and Gilmore Girls — so, it was only natural that the idea of a possible Buffy revival was brought to the table.
 The show starred Michelle Trachtenberg, Sarah Michelle Gellar, and Charisma Carpenter.
-Eliza spoke of the series to the Hollywood Reporter and said she wouldn’t bring her character, Faith, back to life on the big screen anytime soon.
+Eliza’s spoke of the series to the Hollywood Reporter and said she wouldn’t bring her character, Faith, back to life on the big screen anytime soon.

 “Let’s leave it alone.
 This show still plays and works for people… In the finale, the power was turned over to every girl in the world, to become slayers.
 That’s the revival we need and we’re already seeing today.”